goat-systems/go-tezos/ExampleTools/delegationPayout/README.md

     	Generates a list of all the Delegated Contracts for the request cycle(s). (default true)
 ```

-Let's say we want to generate a report for all the people delegated to Tezos.Community(Tezos.Community) for cycle 7.
+Let's say we want to generate a report for all the people delegated to [Tezos.Community](https://www.tezos.community/) for cycle 7.
 We would then run:
 ```
 ./delegatePayout -delegateaddr=tz1TDSmoZXwVevLTEvKCTHWpomG76oC9S2fJ -cycle=7 -report=true -fee=0.05
 ```